-To summarize, we have demonstrated that NbSe$_2$ can be pushed to a correlated regime, driving a quantum phase transition from superconducting to a correlated gap.
-This transition is rationalized form the existence of competing interactions, in which the coexistence of attractive electron-phonon interactions, driving superconductivity, and repulsive Coulomb interactions, driving correlated insulating behavior, allow to dramatically change the nature of the ground state in NbSe$_2$ by slightly enhancing Coulomb interactions.
-The critical role of Coulomb interactions highlighted in our results suggest a potentially crucial impact of electronic correlations for the emergence of both charge density wave orders and superconductivity besides the typical electron-phonon driven scenarios.
+The critical role of Coulomb interactions highlighted in our results suggests a potentially crucial impact of electronic correlations for the emergence of both charge density wave orders and superconductivity besides the typical electron-phonon driven scenarios.
+Recent results show the presence of spin-fluctuations in ML NbSe$_2$ \cite{wan2021observation} and nematic superconductivity in few layer NbSe$_2$ \cite{Hamill2021}, which are indicative of its proximity to correlated regime.
 We finally showed that for correlated NbSe$_2$ samples close to the phase transition, superconducting proximity effect strongly impacts the ground state, pushing the system through the superconductor-correlated phase boundary.
-Ultimately, these results suggest that due to the close to critical behavior of NbSe$_2$ correlated states could be promoted in NbSe$_2$ by screening,\cite{Stepanov2020} chemical\cite{Zhang2017} or twist engineering,\cite{Shimazaki2020} putting forward $d^3$ chalcogenides as paradigmatic strongly correlated two-dimensional materials.
+Ultimately, these results suggest that due to the close to critical behavior of NbSe$_2$, correlated states could be promoted in NbSe$_2$ by screening \cite{Stepanov2020}, chemical \cite{Zhang2017} or twist engineering \cite{Shimazaki2020}, putting forward $d^3$ chalcogenides as paradigmatic strongly correlated two-dimensional materials.